Hartvi/Detectron2-mobilenet/README.md

 - Repository for training MobileNet on MINC2500 [here](https://gitlab.fel.cvut.cz/body-schema/ipalm/ipalm-vir2020-object-category-from-image/-/tree/master/code/patch_based_material_recognition) (gitlab).

-- Repository for creating test data and evaluating test data for this project to create the confusion matrix from which the precision for Andrej is calculated [here](https://github.com/Hartvi/ImPointAnnotator) (github).
+- Repository for creating test data and evaluating test data for this project to create the confusion matrix from which the precision is calculated [here](https://github.com/Hartvi/ImPointAnnotator) (github).

 - Files added for the ipalm project, such as the material classification script are located in [ipalm/](https://github.com/Hartvi/Detectron2-mobilenet/tree/main/ipalm)

+# TODO
+- remove personal references => remove Andrej ;-;
+- add examples of how an input image is processed
+- clarify the diagrams
+- formalize the text
+- list the materials that are used from MINC
+- etc

 ### Prerequisites
 - Tested on Ubuntu & debian